Skip to main content

 We firmly believe that environmental considerations should form an integral part of our business decisions, and employees are actively engaged on responsible behaviours and environmental issues.

-Stakeholders' key priorities:
+Stakeholders' key priorities

-• A suitable strategy for approaching sustainability issues
+• A suitable strategy for approaching sustainability issues.

-• Support for community initiatives
+• Support for community initiatives.

-• A long-term focus on addressing the impacts of climate change
+• A long-term focus on addressing the impacts of climate change.

 Investors

-The Company is a wholly owned member of the CBG, forming part of the Banking division; as such it operates as part of CBG in delivering its purpose and strategic objectives, in line with group-wide processes, governance and culture
+The Company is a wholly owned member of the CBG, forming part of the Banking division; as such it operates as part of CBG in delivering its purpose and strategic objectives, in line with group-wide processes, governance and culture.

-Stakeholders' key priorities:
+Stakeholders' key priorities

 • Focus on broader CBG purpose and strategic aims.

-• Alignment with Group-wide risk, governance, compliance and financial priorities.
+• Alignment with group-wide risk, governance, compliance and financial priorities.

-• Consistent approach to stakeholder considerations and outcomes
+• Consistent approach to stakeholder considerations and outcomes.

 The Company provided CBG with regular updates and feedback on business and financial performance, enabling them to update the wider market on the Company’s operations and performance as appropriate.

-Furthermore, set out below are some additional detailed examples of how the Board has engaged directly with key stakeholders during the financial year, how stakeholder interests have been considered in the decision-making of the directors, and how the directors have had regard to the matters set out in Section 172 (1)(a)-(f) when discharging their duties under Section 172.
+Furthermore, set out below are additional detailed examples of how the Board has engaged directly with key stakeholders during the financial year, how stakeholder interests have been considered in the decision-making of the directors, and how the directors have had regard to the matters set out in Section 172 (1)(a)-(f) when discharging their duties under Section 172.
 The Company is a wholly owned subsidiary of CBL and, as such, the duty of directors to have regard to the need to act fairly between members of the Company is limited.